Studiegids

 Philosophy: Global and Comparative Perspectives

 The BA Philosophy: Global and Comparative Perspectives is an English taught track of the BA Filosofie.
-Apart from the language of instruction the programme is characterized by the fact that students choose for this specialisation from the very start (at the beginning of the first year), and that the programme's focus is on comparative philosophy: it combines the study of Western philosophy with traditions of thought from India, Eastern Asia, Africa, and the Arab world.
+In addition to the language of instruction, the programme is characterized by the fact that students choose this specialisation from the very start (at the beginning of the first year), and that the specialization’s focus is on comparative philosophy: it combines the study of Western philosophy with traditions of thought from India, Eastern Asia, Africa, and the Arab world.

 Programme and objectives